Career Fair Preparation

 Know the employers:

-- Visit our homepage and click on the event you are attending to access the participating list of employers.
+- Visit the Career Development homepage and click on the event you are attending to access the participating list of employers.

 - Focus on researching the employers that interest you the most and go to the fair knowing something about each of the companies.